-- Enable data roaming on your phone
+Enable data roaming on your phone

     - Set up PINs for your phone and SIM.
 If they’re stolen, this limits what a thief can do

-Make a note of our lost and stolen 24-hour helpline number - +44 7836 191 191 – free from any Vodafone phone even when you’re abroad (international call charges apply from any other mobile or landline).
-And if your device is lost or stolen, you’ll need to call this number straight away to report it
+    Make a note of our Lost and Stolen 24-hour helpline +44 7836 191 191 – free from any Vodafone phone even when you’re abroad (international call charges apply from any other mobile or landline).
+And if your device is lost or stolen, you can then let us know immediately.

     In most countries, you'll get a welcome text from us as soon as you arrive and switch on your phone.